 Learn more about the possible inputs, filters, and outputs from the Logstash documentation.

-Elastic provides libraries that you can use to connect your code written in several programming languages directly to your Elasticsearch Service deployment, using a unique Cloud ID.
-TLS, basic authentication, and API key authentication are available to ensure that your data is shipped securely into Elasticsearch.
+Elastic provides libraries for several programming languages that allow you to connect your code directly to your Elasticsearch Service deployment.
+A unique Cloud ID.
+TLS, basic authentication, and API key authentication methods are available to ensure that your data is shipped securely into Elasticsearch.

 This approach is described in detail in the two guides: